-Determining whether long-term care insurance is worth buying now, later, or not all depends on a number of factors, including:
+Determining whether long-term care insurance is worth buying now, later, or not at all depends on a number of factors, including your age, health, and financial situation.

 Below are hypothetical scenarios demonstrating how these factors can make long-term care insurance a great deal or not-so-great deal.